The Basic Knowledge Assessment Tool (BKAT) for

 Requests for Copies of the ED-BKAT3r

 The BKAT is being provided at cost to nurses who work in critical care as a service to nursing and to the ministry that nursing represents.
-A payment of $15.00 is required to cover photocopying, postage, handling, and continued validity and reliability testing.
-Permission to use the ED-BKAT3r and to photocopy it can be obtained by writing to Dr Jean C Toth, RN, at:
+A payment of $25.00 is required to cover photocopying, postage, handling, and continued validity and reliability testing.

 P. O. Box 6295